aritheboss18785/ecotrack-ai/README.md

 **Dashboard** : your carbon budget for the day, a weekly trend chart, a breakdown by category, and your recent activity log.
 It also has a streak system and XP leveling.

-**Log Activity** : It has 5 different categories available (Transport, Food, Energy, Shopping, Waste) After picking one, describe what you did in plain English and press analyse.
+**Log Activity** : It has 5 different categories available (Transport, Food, Energy, Shopping, Waste).
+After picking one, describe what you did in plain English and press analyse.
 Gemini parses it into components with emission factors (a cheeseburger becomes beef 150g + bread 60g + cheese 20g), shows you the total CO₂e, and you can log it.

-**Progress** : Displays showing your streak, monthly goal, week-by-week comparison, and achievements that are either earned or visibly locked.
+**Progress** : Displays your streak, monthly goal, week-by-week comparison, and achievements that are either earned or visibly locked.

 ## Getting started